charlie-haley/asyncapi-go/README.md

           - "Homing Pigeon"
 ```

-If we define a Go struct to represent this IPoAC binding, we can then parse these custom bindings directly from our AsyncAPI document.
-For instance, consider an AsyncAPI spec that includes this custom ipoac binding within the channels section, as shown below:
+If we define a Go struct to represent this IPoAC binding, we can then parse these custom bindings directly from our AsyncAPI document:

 ```go
 package main